Manny-97/DE-ZOOMCAMP-PROJECT/README.md

 ## Acknowledgments

-Part of the journey is the end.
-On this note, I am extremely grateful for the time this set of wonderful people put in place to ensure I understood the various aspect of data and analytics engineering
+Embarking on any journey can be a daunting task, but as the saying goes, "part of the journey is the end."
+Reflecting on this phrase, I cannot express enough how truly grateful I am for the unwavering support and guidance of this exceptional group of individuals.
+Their commitment to helping me grasp the intricacies of data and analytics engineering has been nothing short of remarkable.
+I am indebted to them for the time, effort, and expertise they have generously invested in me, paving the way for a successful journey.

 * [Alexey Grigorev](https://www.linkedin.com/in/agrigorev/)
 * [Ankush Khanna](https://www.linkedin.com/in/ankushkhanna2/)